Boreal

 Abu Dawud 9.1558

-Please note that Muhammad extorted more Zakat from the mother and daughter than what he was entitled by his own rules.
+Please note that Muhammad extorted more Zakat from the mother and daughter than what he was entitled to by his own rules.

 Narrated Mu'awiyah ibn Haydah: